sibiraj-s/ngx-editor/README.md

 const html = toHTML(jsonDoc, schema); // schema is optional
 ```

-To convert HTML to json.
-Optional, Editor will accept HTML input
+Or to convert HTML to json.
+Optional, as Editor will accept HTML input

 ```ts
 import { toDoc } from 'ngx-editor';